 This is the date from when you can access the module materials anytime day or night on our online Learning Centre.
 You will receive a notification about how to access your course on this date.

-This is the date of the online activities (by Zoom meeting) for which you must be available for a portion of the day.
+This is the date of the online activities (by Zoom meeting) for which you are requested (though not mandatory and no penalties will apply) to attend as much of the zoom event as possible.
 The actual timing will be determined by your tutor and shared with you beforehand - usually at least two hours in the morning and two hours in the afternoon.

 You will continue to work in your own time accessing our elearning platform each day for support.
 You will also have regular contact with your tutor as you prepare for your submission.